vaishnavibrungi/Twitter-Analysis/README.md

 * Job openings for Nurse, teacher, Content Moderator from the UK.
 * job opening for Telesales agent from Canada.\
 ![image](./images/cluster2_wc.png)
-### Remote job openings in Non-IT and tips on how to manage remote jobs
+### Cluster - 4 : Remote job openings in Non-IT and tips on how to manage remote jobs
 Tweets in this cluster were about :
 * Job openings in Sales/Salesforce/B2B Sales in US,UK,Canada,India,Kenya,Mexico.
 * Software tools to enhance work from home experience, work productivity tools to boost productivity.